MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/usage-analytics/enable-usage-analytics.md

 1. In the admin center, go to the **Settings** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=2053743" target="_blank">Services &amp; add-ins</a> page.

-2. Choose **Reports**, and then choose to **Display anonymous identifiers** box.
+2. Choose **Reports**, and then choose to **Display anonymous identifiers**.
 This setting gets applied both to the usage reports as well as to the content pack.

 3. Choose **Save changes**.